-An internationally renowned scholar in the field of evolutionary biology, Losos recently returned to Washington University, where he has deep roots and a long history, including as a member of the faculty from 1992-2006.
+An internationally renowned scholar in the field of evolutionary biology, Losos has deep roots and a long history at Washington University, including as a member of the faculty from 1992-2006.

 He previously served as the Lehner Professor for the Study of Latin America, professor of organismic and evolutionary biology, and curator in herpetology at the Museum of Comparative Zoology at Harvard University.